Praise Him for His acts of power; praise Him for His surpassing greatness.

 Shelters thee under His wings,

-Yea, so gently sustaineth!
+Yea, so gently sustaineth;

 Hast thou not seen

-How thy desires ever have been
+How thy desires have been

 Granted in what He ordaineth?